mightybyte/monad-challenges/pages/set4-5.md

-# Fitting permutations in

-When we constructed our Monad type class we only used the patterns seen in sets 1 and 2.
-Now try to fit set 3 into the Monad type class as well.
-You will need to make an instance of Monad for [].
-Then figure out how to implement the permStep function in terms of return and bind.
+# Revisiting Other Generic Functions

+Now that we have our monad type class and an understanding of what motivated it, go back and rewrite the generic functions from sets 1, 2, and 3 using your monad type class.
+But since we're rewriting them generically we need to give them new names.
+Here are the functions that you should rewrite and the new names that you should use.
+From set 1:

+* repRandom (sequence)
+* generalB (liftM2)

+From set 2:

+* chain (=<<)
+* yLink (liftM2)
+* combine (join)

+From set 3:

+* allPerms (liftM2)
+* allPerms3 (liftM3)
+* step (ap)

+You only need to write liftM2 once.
+But instead of using Gen, Maybe, or [] you use m in its place with the `Monad m` type class constraint.
+Try to do this set without looking at the code you used before.
+Just copy all the type signatures and redo the work, but this time do everything in terms of return and bind.